JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 	- This books by Georgia Weidman has been a favorite of mine since 2014.
 It is both both broad and in-depth and covers most topics regarding computer hacking.

 ### More Programming languages
-The coding interviews taking by large companies usually concentrate on just one language.
+The coding interviews taking by tech companies usually concentrate on just one language.
 The interviewee can choose from a small selection: usually C, Java or Python.
 However, there is a much larger world involving databases and web programming.
 Knowing other languages becomes vital – just not for the interview.
-Try and choose from the list below.
+As an option choose one of the languages to round out your skills.
+I choose the Go programming language.

 - [ ] Go: Google's own multi-paradigm language.
 	- [Book: The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440)